donaldnevermore/sieg-cn/README.md

-# A Student's Introduction to English Grammar（学生英语语法入门）
+# A Student's Introduction to English Grammar（剑桥学生英语语法）

-The checked chapters are being worked on by someone, and you can pick the others.
-Visit [donaldnevermore.github.io/sieg-cn/](donaldnevermore.github.io/sieg-cn/) for preview.
+Visit the [home page](https://donaldnevermore.github.io/sieg-cn/) of this repository for preview.

+Work in progress:

-- [x] Chapter 1: Introduction
+- Chapter 1: Introduction
-- [x] Chapter 2
+- Chapter 2

+You can help translate these chapters:

-- [ ] Chapter 3
+- Chapter 3
-- [ ] Chapter 4
+- Chapter 4
-- [ ] Chapter 5
+- Chapter 5
-- [ ] ...
+- ...

 ## Local Development